 For the dignity innate in every human being

-For the everlasting love you give all your children,
+For the everlasting love you so freely give,

-Lord, let these children see and know and feel--
+Lord, let these workers experience and know and feel--

 Lord, hear our prayer.

-Be all of our Jehovah Adonai.
+Be our Jehovah Adonai.

 Lord, hear our prayer.